 The Official Guide to Legal Specialties by National Association of Law Placement (NALP)

 It is unfortunate that so many law school applicants, and students, unnecessarily limit themselves to considering a mere handful of legal career options.
 That is why we recommend this book, which presents interviews with over 130 attorneys in 30 different practice areas.
+Despite the fact it was published in 1999, it is still relevant to law school applicants today.
 This “real world” perspective on law careers should be invaluable to both law school applicants and students by helping them understand the full array of legal career options open to them.

 One L: The Turbulent True Story of a First Year at Harvard Law School by Scott Turow